 HOW ACQUIRED: Transferred from Tottenham Hotspur and signed to a three-year contract on March 3, 2020.

 Wanyama has been one of the best defensive midfielders in the world over the past handful of seasons.
-After dealing with some injuries, he joins the Impact hoping to take them to new heights.
+After dealing with some injuries, he immediately stepped in to become a vital part of CF Montréal's midfield.